quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

           X-Forwarded-Proto: "https"
 ```

 ### Deploy Traefik

-Just like any other docker compose service, you should be on the directory where you `docker-compose.yaml` is and:
+Just like any other service using docker compose.
+You should be on the directory where you `docker-compose.yaml` is located and:

 ```shell
 docker compose up -d
 ```

-See the logs of traefik to see what is happening (CTRL+C to exit):
+See the logs of traefik to see what's happening (CTRL+C to exit):

 ```shell
 docker logs traefik -f